-Reset Configuration Data:
+Reset Configuration Data

 If you want to reset CMOS IRQ divide hardware device, please selected to [Enabled].
+Resources Controlled By

 When set to Manual the system BIOS will not refer to the ESCD for IRQ & DMA information.
 Instead, it will refer to the items in the setup menu for assigning IRQ & DMA.
 When set to Auto the system BIOS will refer to the ESCD for all legacy information.
-ESCD (Extended System Configuration Data) provides a detailed format of the configuration data structures stored in flash memory.
-Each data structure defines the resources used by a device or a card in the system.
-This includes legacy and PCI/ISA PnP devices.